benjamin-recht/benjamin-recht.github.io/_posts/2016-05-18-mates-of-costate.md

 There have been four thousand new frameworks for deep learning thrown on the market the past year, and I bet you were wondering what you needed to jump into this hot marketplace.
 Essentially, there are two components required for most mortals who aim to train neural nets: a unit that efficiently computes derivatives of functions that are compositions of many sub-functions and a unit that runs stochastic gradient descent.
 I can write the stochastic gradient descent part in ten lines of python.
 I'll sell it to the highest bidder in the comments.
 But what about the automatic differentiator?

 Automatic differentiation does seem like a bit of a black box.
 Some people will just scoff and say "it's just the chain rule."
 But evaluating the chain rule efficiently requires being careful about reusing information, and not having to handle special cases.
 The backpropagation algorithm handles these recursions well.
 It is a dynamic programming method to compute derivatives, and uses clever recursions to aggregate the gradients of the components.
 However, I always find the derivations of backprop to be confusing and too closely tied to neuroscientific intuition that I sorely lack.
-Moreover, for some reason, dynamic programming always hurts my brain and I have to think about it for an hour before I remember how to derive it.
+Moreover, for some reason, dynamic programming always hurts my brain and I have to think about it for an hour before I remember how to rederive it.

 A few years ago, [Steve Wright](http://pages.cs.wisc.edu/~swright/) introduced me to an older method from optimal control, called the method of adjoints, which is equivalent to backpropagation.
 It's also easier (at least for me) to derive.
 This is because the core of the method is *Lagrangian duality*, a topic at the foundation of everything we optimizers do.

 ## Deep neural networks